 Purchasing Studio Art Class Tickets

 Online: Purchase studio art classes and workshops.
-A per-ticket processing fee applies to all phone, mail, and online orders.
+There are no fees for online orders.

 In Person: Visit any MFA ticket desk; desks close 30 minutes before the Museum.
 These locations also offer membership sales and service.
 On the day of the program, you may also purchase tickets with a credit card from any of the ticket kiosks located in the lobby areas.
-A per-ticket processing fee applies to all phone, mail, and online orders.
+A per-order processing fee applies to all phone and mail orders.